Skip to content

 In our demo for Google Maps Platform we show you the new possibilities of Data-driven styling for the Maps JavaScript API

-Maps are one of the best ways to quickly access complex information.
-One of the prerequisites for expressive data visualization is the customized design of the map so that it conveys exactly the information users are looking for.
-With the new Data-driven styling Preview feature from Google Maps Platform, long-awaited capabilities are now accessible for developers, such as highlighting administrative boundaries and creating choropleth maps.
-We developed a demo for Google Maps Platform that uses three country examples to show what is possible with this new feature.
+Maps are one of the best ways to quickly make complex information accessible.
+One of the prerequisites for expressive data visualizations is the customized design of the map, so that it conveys exactly the information that users are looking for.
+With the new Data-driven styling Preview feature from Google Maps Platform, long-awaited capabilities are now accessible for developers.

 • Administrative area polygons are now available: Administrative areas can be selected, colored and clicked on the map.
 The Data-driven styling feature provides access to the same boundary polygons that appear in Google Maps.